 TRANSFER OF CREDIT

 Veterans and service members are required to request transcripts of all previous post-secondary education including results of CLEP and DANTES tests.
-You should request that an official academic transcript(s) be sent to the Student Services Office.
+You should request that an official academic transcript(s) be sent to the Student Affairs Office.
 "Documents hand-carried or submitted by the students are acceptable if in the institutions sealed letterhead envelope.

 The following individuals shall be charged the in-state rate, or otherwise considered a resident, for tuition purposes:

 - A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
 Bill – Active Duty Program) or chapter 33 (Post-9/11 G.I.
 Bill), of title 38, United States Code, who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more.

 - Anyone using transferred Post-9/11 GI Bill® benefits (38 U.S.C. § 3319) who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge from a period of active duty service of 90 days or more.

 - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls in the school within three years of the Service member's death in the line of duty following a period of active duty service of 90 days or more.